 This unproven age is being used to force an interpretation on the language of the Bible.
 Thus, man's fallible theories are allowed to interpret the Bible.
-This ultimately undermines the use of language to communicate.
+This ultimately

 Evolutionary scientists claim the fossil layers over the earth's surface date back hundreds of millions of years.
 As soon as one allows millions of years for the fossil layers, then one has accepted death, bloodshed, disease, thorns, and suffering before Adam's sin.